NCI-HPCDI/cylc-workflow/cylc7-guide.md

-# Guideline on setting up Cylc7 working environment
+# Guideline on setting up Cylc 7 working environment

 This file is intended to configure your working environment on NCI Gadi for running the Cylc7 workflow in both localhost and accessdev-compatible modes.
-You can start and monitor Cylc 7 workflow from Gadi login nodes.
+You can start and monitor Cylc 7 workflows from Gadi login nodes.

 # Run Cylc7 suite from a persistent session